andyzack/my-craft-demo/README.md

 Create a new web server to host your Craft project and point to `web/` directory

 ### Import Database
-Attached copy of MySQL db in the email
+Extract copy of MySQL db (my_craft_demo_2020-12-10.sql.zip available in the root folder) and upload in your project

 ### Web Browser Setup
 http://my-craft-demo.test/admin